 My advice?
 Never, ever change your permalinks.
 Set them correctly on Day 1 and leave well alone.

 Configuring WordPress Settings

 Permalinks are just one of several WordPress settings you need to configure when you set up your blog.
-I run through all the settings in the Hatch A Blog Ebook.
-However, here the main ones you need to take care of…
+Here the main ones you need to take care of…

 How Do You Find General Settings?

 To find your general settings, select Settings > General from your dashboard.
 Here you can set your site title and tagline, along with language and timezone.

 The most important setting to check is your WordPress Address (URL) and Site Address (URL).
 For most blogs these two addresses will be the same.
 They will only be different if you’ve added a WordPress blog to an existing website and placed the blog in a sub-directory.

 If you’ve followed my previous post Write Your First Blog post (But Do These 7 Things First), hopefully you’ve made sure your site is secured.